mvnaol2026/Gravity-Does-Not-Exist/EN/01_introduction_and_chapters_1-3.md

 ## AOL PHYSICS.
 THE STRUCTURE OF THE PHYSICAL WORLD

+## Abstract

+This paper presents an alternative mechanistic model of the physical world ("Aol Physics"), developed by the author since 2000 and revised in 2026 in co-authorship with artificial intelligence.
+The model completely rejects the concepts of action-at-a-distance attraction, empty space (vacuum), and abstract energy.
+Einstein's General Theory of Relativity (GR) is dismissed, while Quantum Field Theory (QFT) is replaced by the Quantum Theory of Aolodynamics (QTA).
+Fundamental physical phenomena (light, gravity, inertia, electricity, magnetism, heat), as well as cosmology and other processes, are re-evaluated through the prism of continuous contact pressure within a close-packed medium of spherical primary particles (aols).
+The critical review of mainstream physical concepts was prepared with the assistance of AI, whereas the alternative theoretical models belong entirely to the author.

-## Preface
+## Author's Note

-You are presented with a processed version of my book “Attraction Does Not Exist”, which was written between September and November 2000 in Donetsk, Ukraine.
-I was 47 years old at the time.
+Presented here is the revised edition of my book **"Attraction Does Not Exist,"** which was originally written between September and November 2000 in Donetsk, Ukraine.
-I did not have a computer, and therefore no Internet either.
-I wrote my thoughts in school notebooks.
-A couple of years later, I got a computer and typed everything into Word.
-Then I threw away my notebooks, as I no longer needed them.
-I still deeply regret this.
-The notebooks recorded the entire process of gradual understanding – dynamic, evolving, with different hypotheses, with mistakes and discoveries.
-I would give a lot to get those notebooks back.
-They contained the very pulse of discovery.
-There was so much tension, but also euphoria.
-After that, the manuscript remained “in a drawer” for a long time.
+At that time, I had neither a computer nor internet access.
+I recorded my thoughts in school notebooks.
+A couple of years later, I got a computer and typed everything into Word, discarding the notebooks as they seemed no longer necessary.
+I deeply regret this to this day.
+Those notebooks captured the entire process of gradual discovery—dynamic, fluid, filled with alternative hypotheses, errors, and breakthroughs.
+I would give a great deal to have those notebooks back.
+They held the very nerve of discovery, marked by immense tension but also absolute euphoria.
+Afterwards, the manuscript remained shelved for a long time.

-In 2021, the book was published in two small print runs of 500 copies each and distributed among nearly a thousand people – slightly fewer than a thousand, because some ordered more than one copy.
+In 2021, the book was published in two small print runs of 500 copies each and distributed to nearly a thousand people.
-In 2026, I processed the book using AI.
-The new version became less voluminous, much more concise, and the emotional tone of the original book was almost completely removed.
-This book is a “compressed” version of the original “Attraction Does Not Exist.”

-The book offers an alternative perspective on the structure of the physical world.
-It examines fundamental questions of physics – the structure of matter, the nature of motion, the mechanism of interaction, and the organization of the Universe.
-Within this model, key physical phenomena are reimagined, including light, gravity, electricity, inertia, heat, cosmological processes, and more.
-It is intended for readers interested in fundamental questions of physics and seeking a coherent understanding of nature.
+In 2026, I revised the book using AI (Artificial Intelligence).

 A few words about myself.
-Born in 1953, Donetsk.
-Until August 2023, I lived in Donetsk, and since 2023 I have been living in Kyiv, as it became impossible to remain a citizen of Ukraine while living in Donetsk occupied by Russia.
+I am a Ukrainian, born in 1953 in Donetsk.
+I lived in Donetsk until August 2023, and since 2023 I have been living in Kyiv, as it became impossible to remain a citizen of Ukraine in Russian-occupied Donetsk.
 I am a mechanical engineer by education.
-Full name – M.V.N.
-I will remain incognito, considering the easily predictable attacks.
-I'll provide the name – Viacheslav.
+My full initials are M.V.N., but I prefer to remain incognito given the easily predictable backlash.
+I will state only my first name—Vyacheslav.

-This work is presented in the author’s edition (publication index No. ДИУ-917.671.014).
+This work is presented in the author's edition (publication index No. DIU-917.671.014).
-The original text was completed in Kyiv on May 10, 2026.
+The text was completed in Kyiv on May 10, 2026.